pantaluna/pantaluna.github.io/README.md

 2. A C language editor or the Eclipse IDE CDT (instructions @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).
 3. Clone this Github repository. `git clone https://github.com/pantaluna/esp32-mjd-starter-kit.git`
 4. `cd` into the directory of the project you want to explore under `./projects`.
-5. Read the instructions in the README of the project, and the README of all the extra components that are used in this project.
-The latter contains the wiring instructions (if relevant).
+5. Read the instructions in the README of the project.
+6. Read the instructions in the README of all the extra components that are used in this project.
+Remember that if relevant the wiring instructions are always documented in the component's directory ./_doc/ (not in the project directory).
-6. Run `make menuconfig` to modify the settings of the project that you want to run (e.g. GPIO PIN#, wifi credentials, ...).
+7. Run `make menuconfig` to modify the settings of the project that you want to run (e.g. GPIO PIN#, wifi credentials, ...).
-7. Run `make flash monitor` to build and upload the example to your dev board and monitor the execution via the serial terminal.
+8. Run `make flash monitor` to build and upload the example to your dev board and monitor the execution via the serial terminal.

 ## FAQ
 - The ESP32 Starter Kit gets you started quickly.
 If you need extra features of an existing component, or you wish to propose a new component, then please submit an issue.